Using the BioBlitz Data in Class

 The following are some ideas for using the students’ experiences and collected data from the BioBlitz in your Seminar 3 curriculum.
 We encourage you to have students present any BioBlitz- related analysis at the Seminar 3 Scientific Poster Session (the final common event).

 All collected data will be freely available for use in class.
 This includes a list of the different species found during the BioBlitz and individual observations that are time-stamped and geotagged from the iNaturalist database.
-To get an idea of what will be available, you can explore previous year’s results from Central Park (2013), the New York Botanical Garden (2014), and Freshkills Park (2015) here: macaulay.cuny.edu/eportfolios/bioblitz/data/
+To get an idea of what will be available, you can explore previous year’s results from Central Park (2013), the New York Botanical Garden (2014), Freshkills Park (2015), and Brooklyn Bridge Park (2016) here: macaulay.cuny.edu/eportfolios/bioblitz/data/

 Students can practice data visualization as well as some basic analysis.
 Students may also add information to the collected data that can be researched outside of the BioBlitz (invasion status, for example).
 In some cases, species diversity indices may be calculated; see references below for more information: